sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 1 kg of shattered glass (1/4 primeval stone)

 Effect: You throw a 1 meter wide curved blade in an 8 meter long line.
 All creatures in the area take 15 rending damage.
+If this damage is dealt to a creature's hit points, they gain *bleeding 2*.

 ### Rend Gu
 *Rank 3 attack*

+Previous Rank: Slash Gu

+Next Rank: Split Hill Gu

 Cost: 10 portions